chenna6264/Assignment/Azure Infrastructure.md

 # Internship Assignment
 ## overview
 This project includes the deployment of an azure-based web application infrastructure.
 The setup includes:
-     - **Three Virtual Machines (VMs)** running Apache to serve different responses naming as Server1,Server2,Interview
+ - **Three Virtual Machines (VMs)** running Apache to serve different responses naming as I am Server1,Server2,Interview
  - **Azure Application Gateway** for load balancing.
  - **Path-based routing** to direct requests to  /server2, and /interview.
  - **Azure Private DNS** (`dvstech.com`) for name resolution of the servers.

 ## Architecture